• Skip to main content

 • Types of edging – as well as the countertops, you will also need to consider some edging for spots where the countertop meets the walls or where there is a gap for something like a cooker.

-Look out for companies offering free installation, as this can save much of the extra cost.
-Stores like Home Depot often have the best deals for new countertops and offer free installation.
+Look out for companies offering free installation, which can save much extra cost.
+Home Depot stores often offer the best deals for new countertops and free installation.

 Other Ways to Upgrade Your Countertops